iossifovlab/gpf/userdocs/administration/getting_started.rst

 +++++++++++++++++++++++++++++++++++++++++++++++

-Phenotype Columns are values from the Phenotype Database for each variant displayed in :ref:`genotype_browser_ui` preview table.
+Phenotype Columns are values from the Phenotype Database for each variant displayed in :ref:`genotype_browser_ui` table preview.
 They can be added when a phenotype database is attached to a study or a dataset.

 To add a Phenotype Column you need to define it in the study or dataset config: